About the Course

 The fee includes professional tuition, lunches and refreshments.
 An additional materials & kiln firing fee applies : £40 – £60 for the 2-day course, depending upon your chosen projects.

-A wide selection of materials will be available, including sheet glass, frit, stringer, confetti, dichroic, vitrigraph stringer, chopped cane, cabochons and Glass Line (liquid glass) in a range of colours and finishes.
+A wide selection of materials will be available in a range of colours and finishes.

 All tools and equipment are provided.
 You will be required to wear safety glasses when cutting glass.